Welcome to the personal website of Adele Tomlin, an independent writer, scholar/translator, practitioner and student of Tibetan/Vajrayana Buddhism.

 The purpose of the Dakini Translations and Publications website is not only to provide an independent, online resource for my own ongoing translation work and research, but also as a general source of information, activities and work by, and about, Vajrayana and Tibetan Buddhism, particularly trying to support and promote the work of female teachers, scholars, translators, practitioners and artists whenever possible.

 I am an English woman with a Bachelor’s degree in Law (qualified barrister), a Master’s Degree in Western Philosophy (King’s College, University of London) and a Master’s degree in Tibetan Buddhist Studies (University of Hamburg, Germany).
 My thesis was awarded a first-class result and later published as a book Taranatha’s Commentary on the Heart Sutra (LTWA, 2017), with a foreword by Prof. Matthew Kapstein.
-Another translated book recently published is the Chariot that Transports to the Four Kayas by Bamda Gelek Gyamtso (LTWA, 2019), an important instruction text in the Dro Kalacakra tradition.
-For other work, see this website and Texts and Translations.
+Another translated book recently published is the Chariot that Transports to the Four Kayas by Bamda Gelek Gyamtso (LTWA, 2019), with a foreword by Dr. Cyrus Stearns.
+It is an important instruction text in the Dro Kalacakra tradition.
+For other research and translations, see this website and Texts and Translations.

 Since 2006, after taking refuge in a private audience with the supreme head of the Karma Kagyu lineage, HH the 17th Gyalwang Karmapa, Orgyen Trinley Dorje, in India (for more on that see here), I have been studying Buddhist Philosophy and Tibetan language in Europe, Nepal and India, and taking teaching and empowerments from Tibetan Buddhist masters from all major lineages, such as HH 17th Karmapa, HE Shechen Rabjam Rinpoche, HE Dzongsar Khyentse Rinpoche, HE 12th Gyaltsab Rinpoche, HE Thrangu Rinpoche, HE 12th Garchen Rinpoche, HH Sakya Trizin, HH 14th Dalai Lama and more.
 For more on my background and work see online CV here.